Privacy Policy

 • Job-Interviews and further procedure

 If you are a suitable candidate for one of the advertised open roles, we will invite you to further interviews and testing.
-For this purpose, we will forward your data to the extent necessary to our testing partner expertlead GmbH, Lindentor 196 VV GmbH, as well as freelancers from its network, which will perform such technical interviews or tests.
+For this purpose, we will forward your data to the extent necessary to our testing partner WorkGenius Berlin GmbH as well as freelancers from its network, which will perform such technical interviews or tests.
 Their employees and community freelancers are obligated to adhere to data protection laws by way of data protection agreements pursuant to Art.
 28 GDPR.

 Usually, we will offer you to participate in a video interview via Google Hangouts (a service by Google LLC., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA) or Zoom (a service by Zoom Video Communications Inc., 55 Almaden Boulevard, 6th Floor, San Jose, CA95113, USA).
-Please note, that both providers are located outside in the USA and that local data protection standards are not entirely equal to those within the EU.
-We are not responsible for the processing of personal data by Google and Zoom when using the tools.
+Please note, that both providers are located in the USA.
+Both providers, however, are certified under the Data Privacy Framework and transfers of personal data are deemed to be secure.
+For more information, please visit the website of the ITA at Data Privacy Framework.
 You can find Google’s privacy policy here and Zoom’s privacy policy here.
 You are neither obligated to use any of the tools, nor will it affect your application if you choose not to use one of the tools.
 If you do not wish to use one of the tools, please inform us so that we can conduct the interview via another media (e.g. by phone or in person).

 If upon successful completion of the application process we offer you to get to know the hiring managers of the open advertised roles, we will process the necessary data required from you for this purpose.
 We will store the application files with your documents.
 Should your application not be successful, we will delete the data received from you within six months.